Tuesday, 28 February 2012

 When my Mum and I attended the National Wedding Show in September (Adam had wimped out ill) I thought this was a good chance to have a look at some suits.
 Unsurprisingly, the style of suit I liked in my head matched the style I liked on the manikins, I was just hoping that Adam would feel the same.
 I grabbed every suit brochure that was going and proudly presented them to a poorly Adam when I got home, along with some of the goodies I'd picked up!!

 One company really appealed to us, with shops in Solihull, and further North (Adam's family are in Manchester).
 We visited the Solihull branch a couple of weekends ago.
 I was in two minds as to whether I was going to go.
 I wanted a surprise waiting for me at the end of the aisle, but Adam wanted my opinion.
+The lady who helped us was lovely and helpful, and not disimilar to the ladies who helped me when I was dress shopping.
+When Adam was dressed up I don't know which one of us had the biggest grin!

 So the suit is now picked, we just need to get the groomsmen measured, one of which is yet to be asked to be an usher.
 The store also offer a self measurement service which may be useful as they don't have a branch as far south as Australia where the best man lives!